 Grant Award Details

-To complete a Phase 1 study of chimeric antigen receptor engineered stem/memory T Cells for the treatment of HER2-positive brain metastases.
+Complete a Phase 1 study of autologous chimeric antigen receptor engineered stem/memory T Cells for the treatment of HER2-positive brain metastases.

 Grant Application Details